 Cuba hides a myriad of historic treasures, cultural diversity, and stunning nature that many are not aware of.

-This is probably because the historic and political conundrums are overshadowing all the other unique and amazing things about Cuba.
+Possibly because the historic and political conundrums of the past are overshadowing all the other unique and amazing details resting just below the surface.

-If you walk a little outside the touristy Obispo street and tourist trajectory, you will not have to go far to experience the real Havana.
+If you walk a little outside Obispo street and the tourist trajectory, you will not have to go far to experience the real Havana.

 At the end of 2019, Havana celebrated its 500 years anniversary with fanfares and fireworks.
-Five millennials of motley history from three continents.
+Five millennials of motley history and traces of three continents.

 The ambiance in Old Havana is unique, so beautiful and so neglected, and so full of life!

-Central Havana grew little by little as the old city became too small for its population.
+Central Havana grew little by little towards the west, as the old city became too small for its population.

 The architecture in Central Havana is similar to the old city but is characterized by being built to accommodate the population more than being a display of grandeur.

-Central Havana lacks the grandeur you see traces of in Old Havana and is probably the truest depiction of what Havana is in 2022 for habaneros.
+Central Havana lacks the eminence you see traces of in Old Havana and is probably the truest depiction of what Havana is in 2022 for habaneros.

-Cuban cigars are probably the most famous thing Cuba is known for, cigars that are coveted worldwide.
+Cuban cigars are probably the most famous thing Cuba is known for, coveted worldwide!

 The myth has it that every Cuban cigar is rolled on the thigh of a virgin, but I have witnessed firsthand that that is not, at least not always, the case!

-There is a long list of different brands and types of Cuban cigars, every cigar farmer tries to put their own sabor to it in Cuba.
+There is a long list of different brands and types of Cuban cigars, every cigar farmer tries to put his own particular sabor; taste, to it.